marmello77/ImpactFactor/README.md

     d. jcr zoology 2018.csv -> raw data from journals classified in JCR's category Zoology.

-2. jc.R -> R script to run the analysis and plot the graphs.
+2. jc.R -> R script for analyzing the data and plotting the graphs.

+3. ImpactFactor.Rmd -> summary of the results in RMarkDown format.

+4. ImpactFactor.pdf -> summary of the results in PDF format.

-3. biodiversity 2018.png -> plot with the distribution of impact factors in CAPES's category Biodiversity.
+5. biodiversity 2018.png -> plot with the distribution of impact factors in CAPES's category Biodiversity.

-4. ecology 2018.png -> plot with the distribution of impact factors in JCR's category Ecology.
+6. ecology 2018.png -> plot with the distribution of impact factors in JCR's category Ecology.